Let us first begin with some constructed ODFs to be analyzed below

 Modal Orientations

-The modal orientation of an ODF is the crystallographic prefered orientation ori_pref
+The modal orientation of an ODF is the crystallographic preferred orientation ori_pref

 of the texture.
 It is characterized as the maximum of the ODF.
 In MTEX it is returned as the second output argument of the command max